csorgyu/uda_capstone/project_files/README.md

 ### Auto ML Screecast
 https://youtu.be/a1B01lm_AO4

+### Hyperdrive screencast

 ## Standout Suggestions
-### ONNX model
+### Delivered: ONNX model
 I saved my model in an ONNX version.
-This is a
+This is a opern neural network exchange format, that allows interchange between various ML frameworks and tools.
+ONNX models can be easily integrated to Windos apps and devices

+### Potential upgrade of the model
+The model was generated on  small data sample.
+It would be very interesting, to backtest the model in true batch inference case.
+This for sure cannot be done in the scope of the project, however that gives the ML models a real usage context - and value.

 ## Final notes
 ![image](https://user-images.githubusercontent.com/81808810/120106185-6c1e2900-c15c-11eb-9838-1e80d59ec588.png)